Accelerated Diffusion Models via Speculative Sampling: Theoretical analysis

-\end{lemma} Next, we assume that both the draft and target models have access to exact scores, i.e., we neglect neural network approximations.
-However, the draft model is trained using $p_{\data}$ while the target model is trained with $q_{\data}$.
+We next assume that the target model has access to the exact score for distribution $q_{\data}$, and that the draft model score corresponds to an exact score for some distribution $p_{\data}$ (we can think of this as a means of characterizing the inexactness of the draft model).
 We obtain the following result. \begin{theorem}{Control of acceptance ratio (II)}{control_log_acceptance_main} Under assumptions on $p_{\data}$ and $q_{\data}$ detailed in the supplementary material, we have

 where $s_n=1-t_n$, $C$ a constant and $\divergence(p_{\data},q_{\data})$ is some divergence between $p_{\data}$ and $q_{\data}$ explicit in the proof. \end{theorem}